Namo-k/Namo-k/README.md

 ## About me

->Name : Namodacane
+>Name : Namo-K

 >Age : 18 years old

->Computer science student at the IUT of Paris
+>Status : Computer science student at the IUT of Paris